divvungiellatekno/course-HU-2025/slides.md

 <br/>
 <br/>

-- LLM builders have no connection to the language communities
+- LLM builders usually have no connection to the language communities
 - scrape the Internet, take whatever they find, releases the LLM
 - community view:
     - LLM is producing bad language, or directly wrong text